Saturn745/SimpleSellWands/README.md

 end

 plugin.onEnable(function()
     plugin.logger.info("Welcomer loaded!
-PS: You don't have to do this in every script, MCLua will do it for you.") listen() end)
+PS: You don't have to do this in every script, LuaLink already logs when a script is loaded.") listen() end)
 ```